 Conference Papers & Panel Participation

-Schwarz, C. 2016.
 "Working Together for God and Our Health: The Collaborative Engagements of Healthcare Sharing Ministries."
 Paper presented at the Society for Cultural Anthropology Biennial Meeting.
-Ithaca, New York, May 13-14.
+Ithaca, New York, May 13-14, 2016.

-Schwarz, C. 2014.
-"Well-Being and the Moral Weight of Food: Everyday Christianity in Northern Aboriginal Australia."
+“Well-Being and the Moral Weight of Food: Everyday Christianity in Northern Aboriginal Australia."
 Paper presented at the American Anthropological Association Annual Meeting.
-Beyond Ritual?
-Food, Religion, and Identity in Everyday Contexts.
-Invited Session organized by C. Schwarz and M. Johnson.
-Washington, District of Columbia, December 3-7.
+Washington, District of Columbia, December 3-7, 2014.

-Schwarz, C. 2014.
 “Work and Working to Be Well: The Everyday of Chronic Illness in Northern Aboriginal Australia.”
 Paper presented at the Society for Cultural Anthropology Biennial Meeting.
-Working in Chronic Disorder, panel organized by M. Fleming and S. Graeter.
-Detroit, Michigan, May 9-10.
+Detroit, Michigan, May 9-10, 2014.

-Schwarz, C. 2011.
 “The Promise of Healthy Persons: Christianity, Faith, and Sickness in Northern Aboriginal Australia.”
 Paper presented at the Annual Meeting of the American Anthropological Association.
-Healing Legacies: Bridging Medical Anthropology and the Anthropology of Religion.
-Invited Session organized by J. Hardin and A. Corwin, Montreal, Quebec, November 16-20.
+Montreal, Quebec, November 16-20, 2011.